ovh/docs/pages/public_cloud/containers_orchestration/managed_private_registry/creating-a-private-registry-with-pulumi/guide.es-es.md

 In this guide, we will create several resources:

 - a [capabilities datasource](https://www.pulumi.com/registry/packages/ovh/api-docs/cloudproject/getcapabilitiescontainerregistry/){.external} that represents the configuration of the registry
-- a [registry resource](https://www.pulumi.com/registry/packages/ovh/api-docs/cloudproject/containerregistry/){.external} that represents an OVHcloud Managed Private registry
+- a [registry resource](https://www.pulumi.com/registry/packages/ovh/api-docs/cloudproject/containerregistry/){.external} that represents an OVHcloud Managed Private Registry
 - a [registry user resource](https://www.pulumi.com/registry/packages/ovh/api-docs/cloudproject/containerregistryuser/){.external} that represents a user in the private registry

 You will also use the [Harbor Pulumi provider](https://www.pulumi.com/registry/packages/harbor/) to create a project inside the private registry (harbor).